THE ACHIEVER

 Every evening before bed, write down two things:

-• One financial goal I achieved today (even tiny: "Did not impulse buy", "Automated savings")
+- One financial goal you achieved today (even tiny: "Did not impulse buy", "Automated savings")

-Do this for 30 days.
-Watch the second answer become easier to find.
+Do this for thirty days.
+The second answer gets easier to find.

 When checking your net worth/balance, say aloud: "This is what I have.
 This is not who I am."